Prime Minister of Dominica

 Prime Minister’s Role in Modern Policy and Resilience Building

-Under the Prime Minister’s leadership, Dominica has embraced a forward-looking national agenda, focusing on major infrastructure projects, renewable energy initiatives, and digital economy expansion.
-Policies such as the Resilient Dominica Physical Plan (RDPP) seek to mitigate the risks of climate change, while international partnerships with organizations like the Caribbean Development Bank support sustainable development goals.
+Under the Prime Minister’s leadership, Dominica has embraced a forward-looking national agenda, focusing on major infrastructure projects, renewable energy initiatives, and the expansion of the digital economy.
+Policies such as the Resilient Dominica Physical Plan (RDPP) aim to mitigate the risks of climate change.
+In contrast, international partnerships with organisations such as the Caribbean Development Bank support sustainable development goals.

 The Prime Minister is elected indirectly through parliamentary elections.
 The Electoral Office oversees elections to ensure fairness, transparency, and public trust in the process, maintaining the country’s vibrant democratic system.